2 recommended OTC drugs

 • Do not force feeding.

-Alarm signs — pediatric emergency
+Warning signs — pediatric emergency

-• Lethargy, deep drowsiness.
+• Lethargy, profound drowsiness.

-• Prolonged food refusal, dehydration.
+• Prolonged refusal to eat, dehydration.

-• Febrile convulsions (especially atypical).
+• Febrile seizures (especially atypical ones).

-• Dyspnea, cyanosis.
+• Shortness of breath, cyanosis.

-Medical disclaimer: the information in this guide is for informational purposes only and does not replace medical or pharmacist advice.
-For diagnosis and treatment consult a healthcare professional.
+Medical disclaimer: the information in this guide is for informational purposes only and does not replace the advice of a doctor or pharmacist.
+For diagnosis and treatment, consult a healthcare professional.

-24/7 pharmacies for fever in children
+Medicines used for fever in children

 Search the pharmacy

-Medicine categories for fever in children
+Medicines for fever in children

 Step by step